istio/istio.io/content/docs/tasks/security/authz-tcp/index.md

     The step above does the following:

-    * Creates a `ServiceRole` "mongodb-viewer" which allows access to the port 27017 of `mongodb` service.
+    * Creates a `ServiceRole` "mongodb-viewer" which allows access to the port 27017 of MongoDB service.

         {{< text yaml >}}
         apiVersion: "rbac.istio.io/v1alpha1"